IntegralEquations/Inti.jl/docs/src/tutorials/layer_potentials.md

 gmsh.finalize()
 ```

-!!! tip "Gmsh API
+!!! tip
     The GMSH API is a powerful tool to create complex geometries and meshes
-    directly from Julia, and the `gmsh_curve` function above is a simple wrapper
+    directly from Julia (the `gmsh_curve` function above is just a simple
-    around the Gmsh API to create a smooth curve using splines.
-For more
+    wrapper around some spline functionality).
+For more information, see the
-    information, see the [official
+    [official
     documentation](https://gmsh.info/doc/texinfo/gmsh.html#Gmsh-application-programming-interface).

 We can visualize the triangular mesh using: